-Although Mexican clothes nowadays do not differ much from what we wear here in Europe and North America, their traditional dress is quite different.
-Traditional Mexican clothes were designed to keep people cool in the hot climate that can be found in the deserts to the north to the jungles in the south.
+Although Mexican clothes nowadays do not differ much from what people wear in Europe and North America, it wasn't always that way.
+Traditional Mexican clothes were designed to keep people cool in the heat of the deserts in the north and the jungles in the south.

-Traditional Mexican women´s clothing regularly includes lots of ornate embroidery, often including images and patterns that have symbolic meaning attached to them.
+Traditional Mexican women's clothing regularly includes lots of ornate embroidery, often including images and patterns that have symbolic meaning attached to them.
 Typically men´s clothing is not as colorful as women´s.
 In fact, typical pre-Columbian clothing is hard to find today.
-This is because men often went with little or no clothing using mainly a sarape in the certain areas of Mexico.
+This is because men often went with little or no clothing, using mainly a sarape in certain areas of Mexico.

-One of the more emblematic women's outfits is the china poblana, Chinese Pueblan in English.
+One of the more emblematic women's outfits is the china poblana, or Chinese Pueblan in English.
 This outfit is known for its white shirt, shawl and wide, colorful dress.
-What many people are not familiar with is its origin — it is uses the word Chinese for a reason.
+What many people are not familiar with is its origin — it uses the word Chinese for a reason.

 Charro is a term used for someone that comes from Salamanca in Spain.
 In Mexico, charro is the term that refers to a traditional horseman from Mexico.
-This name probably originates from horseman who arrived and settled in Mexico.
+This name probably originates from a Salamancan horseman who arrived and settled in Mexico.
 An important part of the charro iconography is the traditional outfit worn by a Mexican cowboy, which most people associate with Mariachi musicians but has its roots in the open areas where horsemanship and brute strength were necessary for survival.
-The utilitarian origin of men's clothing since their work was often closely tied to agriculture and ranching.
+The utilitarian origin of men's clothing was important since their work was often closely tied to agriculture and ranching.

-That is also why the Mexican sombrero has a chin strap which is to hold the hat in place as they rode their horses.
-Traditional Mexican clothing ranges from the simple, yet practical pre-columbian wraps and embroideries to the internationally influenced china poblana and charro outfits.
-Traditional Mexican clothing has reflected practicality, comfort and exquisite craftsmanship.
-Hopefully these colorful costumes will continue to have their place in the Mexican wardrobe.
+The Mexican sombrero has a chin strap, which was used to hold the hat in place as the charros rode their horses.
+Traditional Mexican clothing ranges from the simple, yet practical pre-Columbian wraps and embroideries to the internationally influenced china poblana and charro outfits.
+Traditional Mexican clothing has reflected practicality, comfort, and exquisite craftsmanship.
+Hopefully, these colorful costumes will continue to have their place in the Mexican wardrobe.